BarbyKelly/tic-tac-toe/README.md

 - README contents menu and anchor links added based on the README that developer created for her project 2 (Code Institute, Software Development course).

-- Thank you mentors Lauren-Nicole and Daisy, facilitator Laura; tutors, everyone who guided the developer via Slack
+- Thank you mentors Lauren-Nicole and Daisy, facilitator Laura; tutors; and everyone who guided the developer via Slack

-- Credit to Towbie for suggesting to try exit() instead, when break didn't work for the developer, to end the game when someone had won

-- Thank you mentor Lauren-Nicole Popich for highlighting the bug (computer takes the move instead, if player enters a number that is already used), among other issues with the code

 - Grateful for Code Coach and Tech with Tim for their Tic Tac Toe YouTube tutorials